+Kevin McLaughlin, 67

-Kevin McLaughlin Independent
+Independent

-Former Senior Vice President, Chief Financial Officer and Treasurer, Acceleron Pharma Inc.
+Former Chief Financial Officer and Treasurer, Acceleron Pharma Inc.

+· Audit (Chair) Committee

-Kevin McLaughlin has served as a Vericel Board member and the chair of its Audit Committee since 2015.
-Mr. McLaughlin has more than 40 years of financial and operating management experience spanning the biotech, high-tech and education industries.
-From 2010 to 2021, he served as Senior Vice President, Chief Financial Officer and Treasurer of Acceleron Pharma until its acquisition by Merck & Co., Inc. in December 2021.
-Prior to Acceleron, Mr. McLaughlin was SVP and CFO of Qteros, Inc., a cellulosic biofuels company, and co-founder, Chief Operating Officer and a director of Aptius Education, Inc., a publishing company.
-Prior to that, Mr. McLaughlin held several executive positions with PRAECIS Pharmaceuticals.
-He joined the company as their first CFO, later becoming Chief Operating Officer, and then President and Chief Executive Officer, and a member of the board of directors.
-He remained in this capacity until the sale of the company to GSK plc (formerly GlaxoSmithKline).
-He began his career in senior financial roles at Prime Computer and Computervision Corporation.
+- BioPharma: Mr. McLaughlin has more than 40 years of operating management and financial experience spanning the biotech, high-tech and education industries. - Finance: Mr. McLaughlin served for 11 years as the Senior Vice President, Chief Financial Officer and Treasurer of Acceleron, Pharma Inc., until its acquisition by Merck & Co. in 2021.
+Prior to Acceleron, he served as Senior Vice President and Chief Financial Officer of Qteros, Inc., a cellulosic biofuels company.

+- Senior Vice President, Chief Financial Officer and Treasurer of Acceleron Pharma Inc., a publicly-traded biopharmaceutical company (2010-2021) - Senior Vice President and Chief Financial Officer of Qteros, Inc., a cellulosic biofuels company (2009-2010) - Co-founder, Chief Operating Officer and a director of Aptius Education, Inc., a publishing company (2007-2009) - President and Chief Executive Officer and a member of the board of directors of PRAECIS Pharmaceuticals until its sale to GSK plc (formerly GlaxoSmithKline).
+Mr. McLaughlin joined PRAECIS as its first Chief Financial Officer and also served as Chief Operating Officer.

-Mr. McLaughlin is a member of the board of directors of Decibel Therapeutics, a clinical-stage and public biotechnology company dedicated to discovering treatments to restore and improve hearing and balance.
-He is also a member of the board of directors of Combined Therapeutics, Inc., a privately-held company focused on the development of mRNA treatments.
+- Former member of the board of directors of Decibel Therapeutics, a clinical-stage and public biotechnology company dedicated to discovering treatments to restore and improve hearing and balance, which was acquired by Regeneron Pharmaceuticals in 2023 - Member of the board of directors of Combined Therapeutics, Inc., a privately-held company focused on the development of mRNA treatments